 Financial Use: Proof of Residency

 Utility bills are commonly accepted as Proof of Residency when opening bank accounts, applying for driver’s licenses, or registering children for school, provided your name and address are printed on the bill.
+In the UK, Council Tax bills are also widely accepted as strong proof of residency for official purposes.

-How to Lower Your Utilitiy Bills
+How to Lower Your Utilitiy Bills?

 Does the cost of utility bills surprise you?
 Are you troubled by how to lower your utility bill?
 In fact, there are some simple steps to change your usage habits and save you a lot of money: